Manhasset Secondary School: Performing and fine arts

 Students must pass at least one class in the arts in order to receive a Regents Diploma from Manhasset High School.
 Manhasset Secondary School has many offerings, both curricular and extracurricular, in the musical, theatrical and visual arts.

-There are four separate curricular instrumental ensembles (Concert Orchestra, Symphonic Orchestra, Concert Band and Symphonic Wind Ensemble) and four curricular choral groups (Concert Choir, Symphonic Choir, Women's Choir and Men's Choir), as well as keyboard and music theory classes on offer.
+There are four separate curricular instrumental ensembles (Concert Orchestra, Symphonic Orchestra, Concert Band and Symphonic Wind Ensemble) and three curricular choral groups (Symphonic Choir, Women's Choir and Men's Choir), as well as keyboard and music theory classes on offer.
 In addition, Manhasset has five extracurricular vocal ensembles: Vocal Jazz Ensemble, Select Ensemble, Kinsmen (an extracurricular men's choir), the Long Island Sounds and the Shirley Tempos (two a cappella groups).
 Manhasset's musical ensembles compete and regularly win awards at NYSSMA Majors and other competitions.
 Manhasset music students are regularly among the selectees for NMEA All-County, NYSSMA All-State and NAfME All-Eastern and All-National honor ensembles.

 The theatre program at Manhasset High School stages two major productions each school year: a fall musical and a spring straight play, as well as additional shows performed by the repertory companies and other groups.
 The school offers a "Theatre in Action" course for credit as well as three levels of repertory company performance courses.

 In fine art, Manhasset High School offers 23 possible course options, including AP Studio Art and AP Art History.
 Manhasset's fine art classes include drawing, painting, architectural drawing, computer graphics, photography and 3D design.